TrustedIQ

 Impact

 The redesign transformed how users engaged with TrustedIQ.
 They could now create workflows that reflected their own responsibilities, track progress in real time, and move seamlessly through contract reviews.
-The experience shifted from being confusing and fragmented to being clear, efficient, and adaptable.
+The experience shifted from being confusing and fragmented to one that was clear, efficient, and adaptable.

 For the business, the V0 prototype bridged the gap between design and engineering, speeding up front-end delivery and setting the stage for a scalable design system.

-This project reinforced for me how much value comes from designing for ownership and visibility in complex, data-heavy products, and how the right prototyping tools can amplify collaboration and impact.
+This project reinforced for me the value of designing for ownership and visibility in complex, data-heavy products, and how the right prototyping tools can amplify collaboration and impact.